bizcor/junkjunkjunk/README.md

 # git-vdiff

 A utility program I wrote to help me see git diffs visually.
 Prints to stdout vimdiff invocations.
-Sometimes I want "more" than unified diff output in the terminal.
+Sometimes I want more than unified diff output in the terminal.
 Each invocation compares a file in a commit with its previous version.

 If GIT_VDIFF_USER is set in the environment, the program uses it as a search string to identify the author whose commits should be examined.
 If GIT_VDIFF_USER is not set, the value of USER in the environment is used.